1928–29 Port Vale F.C. season: Second Division

-The season started with a 4–1 home defeat to Wolves, yet two days later the Vale travelled to The Dell, where they beat Southampton with two Stewart Littlewood goals – this would prove to be their only away victory of the season.
+The season started with a 4–1 home defeat to Wolverhampton Wanderers, yet two days later, the Vale travelled to The Dell, where they beat Southampton with two Stewart Littlewood goals – this would prove to be their only away victory of the season.
 Picking up just two wins in September (a 5–2 win over Millwall thanks to a Littlewood hat-trick, and a 2–1 win over Tottenham Hotspur), the club soon found themselves struggling.
 They also lost 2–1 at Stoke's Victoria Ground in front of 35,288 supporters.
-Heading into December they won six successive home games to take them into mid-table, including a four-goal haul from Jack Simms to see off Nottingham Forest.
+Wilf Kirkham found himself demoted to the reserves.
+A 2–1 defeat at bottom club Reading on 6 October was the hosts' first win of the season.
+Though the Vale followed this up with a 3–2 win over third-placed Preston North End.
+Heading into December, they won six successive home games to take them into mid-table, including a four-goal haul from Jack Simms to see off Nottingham Forest.
+The run of away losses was ended with an impressive 3–3 draw at Chelsea on 24 November.
+However, the next eight away games ended in defeat.

 December would prove to be the month that killed the Vale.
 Oakes had a cartilage operation, Gillespie tore an elbow joint, and the team lost six of their seven festive games.
-In January the popular high-scoring Littlewood was traded to Oldham Athletic for veteran striker Albert Pynegar and £1,300.
+This run included defeats by a four-goal margin at both Middlesbrough and Wolverhampton Wanderers.
+In January, the popular high-scoring Littlewood was traded to Oldham Athletic for veteran striker Albert Pynegar and £1,300.
+On 26 January, Stoke City inflicted a 2–1 defeat on the Vale in front of 18,869 supporters.
+Only a third of the supporters returned for the following week's 4–1 win over Hull City.
+The team then conceded four goals at White Hart Lane as they fell to a 4–2 loss to Tottenham Hotspur.

 Falling down the table fast, in late February they were slaughtered 7–1 at Preston North End's Deepdale.
-Back at The Old Recreation Ground they managed to regularly pick up victories, most notably demolishing West Bromwich Albion 8–1 on 9 March – the biggest victory in the division that season, Pynegar scoring a hat-trick.
+Back at the Old Recreation Ground they managed to regularly pick up victories, most notably demolishing West Bromwich Albion 8–1 on 9 March – the biggest victory in the division that season, Pynegar scoring a hat-trick.
 Further good work picking up three points from Oldham Athletic and beating Chelsea was undone by a horrifying 6–0 defeat at fellow strugglers Barnsley.
+They failed to score a goal in the three penultimate matches of the campaign, including a goalless home draw with Swansea Town; had the Vale scored then they would have ultimately secured safety at Swansea's expense.
 The "Valiants" beat Bristol City 5–0 in front of a miserable home turnout thanks to a four-goal effort from Pynegar, yet it was too little too late as the club were relegated.